Cranky569/-ae2-storage-monitor/README.md

 ## Setup Instructions

 1. **Place a 3x3 Monitor**:
-   Place a 3x3 Monitor on an Advanced Computer.
+   on an Advanced Computer.
 Ensure that the computer is connected to a **ME Bridge** from Applied Energistics 2 (AE2).

 2. **Download the Script**:
    - Open the Advanced Computer and type the following command: